 Not stopping when one is supposed to is technically illegal the world over.
 However, in some countries people drive through red lights and there are rarely consequences.
 In New Zealand it is not part of the culture to try and sneak through red lights.
 Those who do may find themselves in trouble with the police.

 Driving in New Zealand can be tricky.
 To minimize the chances of an incident, here are some tips to help keep stay safe on the roads.

 Drivers should be wary of the rain, ice, snow, and fog which are all common in New Zealand.
 They can cause problems so it is advisable to slow down when faced with these types of conditions.
 When combined with gravel roads, even the most experienced drivers can have difficulties, so visitors should drive very carefully.

 Roads in New Zealand are notoriously windy and it is not always easy to predict what is around the other side of a corner.
 Slow down when you approaching bends to minimize the chances of swerving off the road or colliding with another vehicle.
 Recommended speeds are displayed in diamond-shaped yellow signs.

 Take regular breaks

 It is recommended to take a break every 2 hours when driving in New Zealand.
-If you feel tired, especially if your eyes feel heavy, pull over and have a short nap.
+Drivers who feel tired and notice that their eyes feel heavy should pull over and have a short nap.
 There are plenty of things to see in New Zealand such as waterfalls and mountains, take these incredible sights as an invitation to take a break.

-If you are planning a trip to New Zealand make sure you obtain the necessary documentation to enter the country.
-Many nationalities are eligible for the New Zealand eTA visa waiver, which you can apply for online in minutes.
-The entry eTA application form for New Zealand only requires you to enter some basic information and make a payment by credit or debit card.
+Those planning a trip to New Zealand must make sure to obtain the necessary documentation to enter the country.
+Many nationalities are eligible for the New Zealand eTA visa waiver, which can be applied for online in minutes.
+The entry eTA application form for New Zealand only requires eligible travellers to enter some basic information and make a payment by credit or debit card.